Project Introduction

 ### Common Error Messages

-- `Error: Cannot find module`: Check the build folder and ensure TypeScript compilation succeeded
+- `Error: Cannot find module`: Check the build folder and ensure TypeScript compilation is successful

 - `Connection refused`: Ensure the server is running and the path is correct

-- `Tool execution failed`: Verify environment variables required by the tool are set
+- `Tool execution failed`: Verify that the environment variables required by the tool are set

 - `TypeError`: Ensure correct types are used for tool parameters